Jesus is the anchor of your soul

 Our theme for this month: “Salvation past, present, and future”

-Our thought for today: “Everything you do matters forever”
+Our thought for today: “Live like you are headed to heaven”

 God bless,